semgrep/semgrep-docs/docs/writing-rules/pattern-syntax.md

 `foo();` is a statement.

-If youre search pattern is a statment, Semgrep will automatically try to search for it as _both_ an expression and a statement.
+If your search pattern is a statement, Semgrep will automatically try to search for it as _both_ an expression and a statement.

 When you write the expression `foo()` in a pattern, Semgrep will visit every expression and sub-expression in your program and try to find a match.